loopbackio/loopback.io/pages/en/lb4/LoopBack-3.x.md

 summary:
 ---

+LoopBack 4 is the next generation of the LoopBack framework, with a completely rewritten core foundation and significantly improved programming model.
+If you're an existing LoopBack user, read [Crafting LoopBack 4](Crafting LoopBack-4.html) to understand the motivations, strategy, and innovations behind this exciting new version.

-This topic will help existing users of LoopBack 3.x (or earlier versions) to understand the implication of LoopBack 4:
+This article will help existing users understand LoopBack 4:

 - How to connect LoopBack 3.x concepts to LoopBack 4 terms
 - What takes to rewrite/migrate a LoopBack 3.x application to LoopBack 4